 Contact a New York Surgical Error Attorney

 Trained healthcare professionals work under a sworn oath to “do no harm” to their patients, intentional or not.
-Indeed, patients place a great level of trust in their healthcare provider’s hands during surgery — they are vulnerable, frightened, and often confused.
-When that trust is broken, it can not only be a very traumatizing experience for a patient but a very costly one as well.
+Indeed, patients place great trust in their healthcare provider’s hands during surgery.
+They are vulnerable, frightened, and often confused.
+When that trust is broken, it can be a very traumatizing experience for a patient and a very costly one.

 If you or a loved one has been the victim of surgical error at the hands of a negligent healthcare provider, you have the right to pursue legal action.
-At [firm-name, we will take aggressive action in seeking justice on your behalf and obtaining the financial compensation you deserve.
+At Hach & Rose, LLP, we will aggressively seek justice on your behalf and obtain the financial compensation you deserve.